- GW Home

 Presidential politics and elections, campaigns, political scandals

-Lara Brown is the Graduate School of Political Management’s Political Management Program Director and an associate professor.
+Lara Brown is the Graduate School of Political Management’s Interim Director and an associate professor.

-As program director, Dr. Brown oversees the master’s degree and certificate components for in person and online political management programs, develops unique applied politics curriculum, and leads adjunct hiring efforts.
+As interim director, Dr. Brown sets the overarching strategy for the school, fosters new partnerships with donors and research collaborators, set standards for our master’s degree and certificate components for in person and online political management programs, develops unique applied politics curriculum, and leads adjunct hiring efforts.

 A distinguished writer, Dr. Brown’s most recent book Jockeying for the American Presidency: The Political Opportunism of Aspirants is the first systematic study of presidential aspirants from the 1790s to the present.
 She is a regular contributor to U.S. News & World Report’s Thomas Jefferson Street blog, and is quoted regularly in leading media outlets nationwide.

 Her research interests include national elections, presidential aspirants, congressional incumbents, American political parties, the ideological underpinnings of presidential rhetoric, and political scandals.
 She serves on the Board of Directors of The New Agenda, a “pro-woman” organization devoted to empowering women and improving the lives of girls.